Crossed (comics)

 Crossed is a horror comic book series written by Garth Ennis and drawn by Jacen Burrows and published by Avatar Press.
-The comics explores the aftermath of a global pandemic that turns people into homicidal maniacs with marked by a distinctive cross-shaped facial rash.
-After the series concluded in 2010, the comics was followed with Crossed: Family Values published from 2010 to 2011, Crossed 3D written by David Lapham in 2011, and Crossed: Psychopath also written by Lapham was published from January to December 2011.
-An anthology series, Crossed: Badlands, was written and drawn by rotating creative teams was published from February 2012 to July 2016.
+The comic explores the aftermath of a global pandemic that turns people into homicidal maniacs who bear a distinctive cross-shaped facial rash.
+After the series concluded in 2010, the comic was followed with Crossed: Family Values published from 2010 to 2011, Crossed 3D written by David Lapham in 2011, and Crossed: Psychopath also written by Lapham was published from January to December 2011.
+An anthology series, Crossed: Badlands, was written and drawn by a rotating creative team and was published from February 2012 to July 2016.
 The franchise has also spawned two webcomics: Crossed: Wish You Were Here, which ran from 2012 to 2014, and Crossed: Dead or Alive, which began syndication in November 2014.

 Publication history

 Crossed is a creator-owned series from writer Garth Ennis and artist Jacen Burrows.
 It began with Crossed #0 on August 27, 2008, and all 10 issues have been released.

 The second series, Crossed: Family Values, is written by David Lapham and drawn by Javier Barreno.
 Ennis described how this unusual situation for a creator-owned property came about:

 To be honest, there was never really going to be a volume two—William [Christensen, editor-in-chief/publisher of Avatar] would ask me regularly about the possibility, but apart from one or two vague scenes I pretty soon realised I had no more Crossed stories in me.
 I didn't want to force the issue, either, because I'm very pleased with Crossed and don't want to dilute it with a sequel that I hadn't the ideas to sustain.

 That said, it's pretty obvious that what you have with Crossed is a ready-made fictional world with a good deal of potential for further development, and the Crossed themselves seem to be strong enough villains to maintain an audience.
 So when William suggested other people doing more I said I wasn't averse to it, so long as a) I thought the creative teams were up to scratch, and b) my own story and characters would be left alone.
 Which means no sequel, no more Stan, Cindy, Thomas or Kitrick (or Horsecock, Face or Stump, come to that)- just fresh stories set in the same world.

 As for David, who better?
 I think you'll see right from his first episode that he knows exactly what he's doing with the Crossed.